RossMunn/GazeEstimation/README.md

-Initail version of GazeEstimation CNN.
+Initial version of GazeEstimation CNN.
 Dataset is subject to change and model.